 The LGAS board is accountable for the long-term success of the company by setting the company's strategic objectives within the overall strategy defined by the Group Board and by monitoring performance against those objectives.
-The LGAS board is led by an independent non-executive director as the board's Chair, and as at 31 December 2022 comprised two Executive Directors (the Group Chief Executive Officer and the Group Chief Financial Officer) and four non-executive directors, including the chair.
-The day-to-day management of the company is led by the Group Chief Executive Officer.
-The company's Chief Risk Officer and the company's Chief Actuary are standing attendees.
+The LGAS board is led by an independent non-executive director as the board's Chair, and as at 31 December 2023 comprised two Executive and four non-executive directors, including the Chair.
+The day-to-day management of the company is led by the LGAS Chief Executive Officer.
+The company's Chief Risk Officer and Chief Actuary are standing attendees.

 The LGAS board meets formally on a regular basis.
 At each board meeting the Group Chief Financial Officer provides the board with an update on the underlying business performance of each of the business divisions.
-Each of the divisional Managing Directors (MD)/Chief Executive Officers (CEO) is invited on a cyclical basis to give the company's board a more in-depth presentation on their division's underlying performance.
-On a regular basis the board receives formal reports from the Chief Risk Officer and Group Internal Audit (GIA) on risk and compliance issues impacting the company.
+Each of the divisional Chief Executive Officers (CEO), as applicable to the LGAS business, are invited on a cyclical basis to give the company's board a more in-depth presentation on their division's underlying performance.
+On a regular basis the board receives formal reports from the Chief Risk Officer on risk and compliance issues impacting the company.
+The LGAS Audit Committee receives regular updates from Group Internal Audit (GIA).